 To create a summary field, you must have an existing relationship, or create a relationship between two tables.

-Open the application with the relationship you want to edit.
+Open the app that contains the relationship you want to enhance with a summary field.

-If you created a relationship between tables in two different applications, open the application that contains the master table.
-(Don't know what this is?
-Read about relationships.)
+If you created a relationship between tables in two different apps (a cross-app relationship), open the application that contains the parent table.

-Click the relationship that you want to edit.
+Select the relationship that you want to edit.
 The relationship properties appear:

 Under the Parent Table settings on the left side of the screen, click Add Summary Field.
 A New Summary Field page appears.

 Select one of the following types of summary fields:

 The number of child_records related to that parent_record – Counts the number of child records related to each parent record.